codecrafters-io/build-your-own-x/README.md

 ## How to contribute

-Contributions are very welcome: [Submit tutorial](https://github.com/danistefanovic/build-your-own-x/issues/new)
+* Contributions are very welcome: [Submit tutorial](https://github.com/danistefanovic/build-your-own-x/issues/new)
+* Help me to review [pending submissions](https://github.com/danistefanovic/build-your-own-x/issues) by leaving comments and "reactions"

 ## License